 This park is set in a prime location to explore the glorious coastline, historic cities or even venture down into Northumberland.

 This park is one of the more expensive ones in south west Scotland, with prices starting at £569 per week for a 3 bedroom caravan that accommodates 8 people.
 If your thinking about booking, check out the availability below.

-One of the best holiday parks in Scotland, with these luxury lodges, you can enjoy panoramic views over Luce Bay and appreciate this corner of Scotland where its famous for its peace and tranquility.
+One of the best holiday parks in Scotland, with these luxury lodges, you can witness panoramic views over Luce Bay and appreciate this corner of Scotland where its famous for its peace and tranquility.
 With a mixture of traditional caravans and secluded lodges, you will have no problem finding the perfect accommodation.

 For a basic caravan, prices start as low as £515 per week for a family 4.
-Some of the more expensive lodges provide their very own private hot tub which is well worth checking out if your after that added luxury.
+Some of the more expensive lodges provide their very own private hot tub which is worth checking out if your after that added luxury.

 Camaghael, Northern Highlands